Independent Inquiry into Child Sexual Abuse: Statutory inquiry

 It is important to stress that this is a completely fresh start.
 The inquiry that the Home Secretary has announced today will be a statutory inquiry established under the 2005 Inquiries Act.
 Unlike the previous panel inquiry it will have powers to compel the attendance of witnesses and the production of evidence by institutions and individuals.
 Justice Goddard and her legal advisers will be able to review open and classified sources.
 This new inquiry will therefore have all the powers it needs to penetrate deeply into the institutions that have failed children in the past, and to identify those institutions that are reportedly continuing to fail children today.
 And it will do so under the leadership of an exceptionally experienced judge.

+On 12 March 2015 the Home Secretary made a written statement establishing the Inquiry as a statutory inquiry, the Panel, and the Inquiry's terms of reference.
+The IICSA's terms of reference were:

 The inquiry opened on 9 July 2015, with an introductory statement by Justice Goddard setting out its procedures, timetables and remit.
 She said that the inquiry "provides a unique opportunity to expose past failures of institutions to protect children, to confront those responsible, to uncover systemic failures, to provide support to victims and survivors, in sharing their experiences, and to make recommendations that will help prevent the sexual abuse and exploitation of children in the future."
 Members of the new Inquiry Panel were announced as: